jltsao88/Predicting_Matches_Esports/README.md

 Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

-Capstone1FinalPaper.pdf - Complete Report of the Project

-Capstone1ProjectPresentationSlides.pdf - Presentation Slides

-CapstoneProject1Proposal.pdf - Contains the Initial Project Proposal
+01_CapstoneProject1Proposal.pdf - Contains the Initial Project Proposal

-DataWrangling.docx - A report of the data wrangling and cleaning process
+02_DataWrangling.pdf - A report of the data wrangling and cleaning process

-Data_Wrangling_API.ipynb - Jupyter Notebook containing the code for the data wrangling and cleaning process
+03_Data_Wrangling_API.ipynb - Jupyter Notebook containing the code for the data wrangling and cleaning process

-EDA.ipynb - Jupyter Notebook containing the code for Exploratory Data Analysis and Inferential Statistics
+04_EDA.ipynb - Jupyter Notebook containing the code for Exploratory Data Analysis and Inferential Statistics

-Machine_Learning.ipynb - Jupyter Notebook for Machine Learning Code

-MileStoneReport.pdf - A Milestone report for the project that was written halfway during project completion
+05_MileStoneReport.pdf - A Milestone report for the project that was written halfway during project completion

+06_Machine_Learning.ipynb - Jupyter Notebook for Machine Learning Code

+07_MachineLearningAnalysis.pdf - Detailed report of Machine Learning

+08_Capstone1FinalPaper.pdf - Complete Report of the Project

+09_Capstone1ProjectPresentationSlides.pdf - Presentation Slides

 style-notebook.css - CSS to add formating to default DataFrames